Blankeos/zen/README.md

 - Use [Bun](bun.sh)
 - Install [`vsce`](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) (for packaging & publishing the extension)

+#### Publishing To Marketplace

 - Refer to this [vid](https://www.youtube.com/watch?v=pGzssFNtWXw) on how to publish:

+- First get a Personal Access Token from https://marketplace.visualstudio.com/manage/access-tokens

+- Run the following commands:

   ```sh
   vsce login <publisher name>